lzha174/csimpy/Readme.md

 - Manual or automatic triggering

 ### 3. `SimDelay`
 A subclass of `SimEvent` for time-based delays.
-Automatically schedules itself based on `env.sim_time + delay`.

 ### 4. `CoroutineProcess`
 Wraps coroutine handles as simulation tasks.
 Scheduled in the event queue for resumption.